qualabs/dash.js/docs/cmcd-v2/reporting-modes.md

 - Observations:
     - The mode that already exists in the configuration for the "transmition mode" might be confusing with the new mode for the "reporting mode".

+    - The ‘ts’ key is not entirely accurate since the CMCD parameters are generated before the request starts.